dani8439/well-grounded-rubyist/sample_code/chapter_ten/notes4.md

 The `take` operation produces a result array of two elements (the value of `total` for two successive iterations) and leaves `a` with three elements.
 Calling `to_a` on `e`, at this point, causes the original code block to be executed again, because the `to_a` call isn't part of the same iteration as the call to `take`.
 Therefore, `total` starts again at 0, and the `until` loop is executed with the result that three values are yielded and `a` is left empty.

 It's not fair to ambush a separate object by removing its elements as a side effect of calling an enumerator.
 But the example shows you the mechanism-and it also provides a reasonable segue into the other half of the topic of creating enumerators: creating enumerators whose `each` methods are tired to specific methods on existing enumerable objects.

+### *Attaching enumerators to other objects* ###
+The other way to endow an enumerator with `each` logic is to hook the enumerator up to another object-specifically, to an iterator (often `each`, but potentially any method that yields one or more values) on another object.
+This gives the enumerator a basis for its own iteration: when it needs to yield something, it gets the necessary value by triggering the next yield from the object to which it is attached, via the designated method.
+The enumerator thus acts as part proxy, part parasite, defining its own `each` in terms of another object's iteration.

+You create an enumerator with this approach by calling `enum_for` (a.k.a. `to_enum`) on the object from which you want the enumerator to draw its iterations.
+You provide as the first argument the name of the method onto which the enumerator will attach its `each` method.